hunterjackson/docs/source/jms.rst

 3. The max number of tasks the connector is allowed to created.
 4. The Kafka topics to take events from.
 5. The JMS url.
-6. The factory class for the JSM endpoint.
+6. The factory class for the JMS endpoint.
 7.  :ref:`The KCQL routing querying. <kcql>`
 8. The message type storage format.
 9. The error policy.